This year the Digit Conference looks a little different.

 The Digit stage focuses on how software engineering is evolving with the rise of LLMs from developers to developers.
 Expect technical talks on integrating LLMs into real systems, covering topics like architecture, scalability, reliability, and trade-offs in practice – what works, what doesn’t, and how developer workflows are changing.

-The PyCon stage will feature a dedicated Python, machine learning, and AI track with more focused technical content.
-This includes ecosystem-specific talks, deeper dives into tooling, and discussions around where Python is heading.
+This stage will feature a dedicated data, machine learning, and AI track with more focused technical content.
+This includes ecosystem-specific talks, deeper dives into tooling, and discussions.

 Workshops